alexmolinaws/minbian/README.md

 The packages above are optional.
 And the options for certain apps are as follows:

 - Design apps: Inkscape and GIMP (for both 32-bit and 64-bit)
-- Graphic code/text editors: Mousepad (Xfce) and Pluma (MATE)
 - FOSS extensible IDE: Geany (for 32-bit) or VSCodium (64-bit)

 ## Recommendations

 - Check the specifications of your computer before installing this setup, they provide useful information to get the best installation experience, and some steps rely on that.
 - If you're unsure, feel free to read the script and compare the packages Minbian includes with the ones listed on the [Debian Wiki](https://www.debian.org/distrib/packages).
 Never install software you can't trust.
-- If you're customizing the scripts before installing, we recommend you to not modify any lines you don't understand.
+- If you're customizing the scripts before installing, modifying any lines you don't understand is not recommended.
 It's better to "tweak it" once it's solid and done.
-- If the setup you're looking for is meant to play specific videogames or performing complex activities we might not cover out of the box, check first if using Minbian is right for you.
+- If the setup you're looking for is meant to play specific videogames or performing complex activities this might not cover out of the box, verify using Minbian is right for you.